EliasNimlandLind/xp-toolset/README.md

 ## TODO

-- Extend build script to include executable files to all bat files.
+- Extend build script to include executable files to all files by converting .bat files to .ps1.